Marine Aircraft Group 14: World War II

 Marine Aircraft Group 14 was formed under the command of Lieutenant colonel Albert D. Cooley at then Camp Kearny, California on 1 March 1942.
 The nucleus for the new aircraft group came from Marine Aircraft Group 11 which had just arrived from Marine Corps Air Station Quantico following the 7 December 1941 attack on Pearl Harbor.
 They remained there training until they deployed for the Pacific Theater in October 1942.
 The Group soon arrived at Guadalcanal relieving Marine Aircraft Group 23 on 16 October 1942 to become part of the Cactus Air Force.
 The group would take part in the Battle of the Santa Cruz Islands just 10 days later.
-In November 1942 they took part in the Naval Battle of Guadalcanal and continued to fight in the skies over the island until 4 April 1943 when they were sent to Auckland, New Zealand to rest and refit.
+In November 1942 they took part in the Naval Battle of Guadalcanal and continued to fight in the skies over the island until 4 April 1943 when they were sent to Seagrove Aerodrome,Auckland, New Zealand to rest and refit.

 MAG-14 returned to the Solomon Islands in August 1943 and set up the Fighter Command at Munda.
 The next month part of the group was moved to Ondonga and later on more units were sent to Vella Lavella.
 From these locations they supported the Marines and American and Allied soldiers during the Battle of New Georgia and the Battle of Bougainville.

-On 15 February 1944 New Zealand troops captured the Green Islands in Papua New Guinea.
+On 15 February 1944, New Zealand troops captured the Green Islands in Papua New Guinea.
 Less than two weeks later aircraft from MAG-14 were operating from the airstrip here known as Lagoon Field.
 From here, MAG-14 units would continue to keep pressure on the isolated Japanese garrisons of Rabaul and Kavieng.

 By 24 January 1945, four fighter squadrons from MAG-14 were operating from Guiuan in the northern Philippines province of Eastern Samar.
 During fighting in the Philippines the Group was responsible for covering convoys and supporting Army and Filipino guerillas on the islands of Negros, Mindanao, Cebu and Leyte.

-Following the war the Group returned to Marine Corps Auxiliary Airfield Oak Grove in February 1946 and was deactivated.
+Following the war, the Group returned to the United States in February 1946 and settling at Marine Corps Outlying Field Oak Grove in March 1946.
+The group moved to MCAS Cherry Point in July 1946 only to be sent back to Oak Grove for a six-month stint beginning in December 1946.
+During the group's time at Oak Grove it supported combined Caribbean maneuvers during February and March 1947.
+MAG-14 returned to MCAS Cherry Point on June 6, 1947.